Kashi Vishwanath Temple: Ancient and classical periods

 The Skanda Purana contains a part titled "Kashi Khanda", while the Brahmavaivarta Purana includes a portion known as "Kashi Rahasya", both of which are dedicated to the city of Varanasi.

-As per the Kashi Khanda, there were a total of 1099 temples, out of which 513 were specifically devoted to the worship of Shiva.
-The scripture states that the Vishvanath temple was formerly known as Moksha Lakshmi Vilas.
-The temple housed a total of five mandapas (halls).
+As per the Kashi Khanda of the Skanda Purana, there were a total of 1099 temples, out of which 513 were specifically devoted to the worship of Shiva.
+The scripture states that the Vishvanath temple was formerly known as Moksha Lakshmi Vilas, and the temple housed a total of five mandapas (halls).
 The lingam of Vishwanath was situated in the garbhagriha (innermost sanctuary).
 The remaining four mandapas include the Jnana mandapa located to the east, the Ranga mandapa to the west, the Aishvarya mandapa to the north, and the Mukti mandapa to the south.
+Kashi Vishwanath is also one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Sambandar.

 Nārāyaṇa Bhaṭṭa, in his book Tristhalisetu, as well as Madhuri Desai describe that the temple centres around a repetition of destruction and reconstruction.

 Medieval period and destruction

-The original Vishwanath temple, initially known as the Adi Vishveshwar Temple, was destroyed by the Ghurids in 1194, when Mu'izz al-Din Muhammad ibn Sam returned to India and defeated Jayachandra of Kannauj near Chandawar and afterwards razed the city of Kashi.
-In a few years, the Razia Mosque was constructed in its place.
-In 1230, the temple was rebuilt near the Avimukteshwara Temple, away from the main site, during the reign of Delhi's Sultan Iltutmish (1211–1266).
-It was demolished again during the rule of either Hussain Shah Sharqi (1447–1458) or Sikandar Lodi (1489–1517).
+The original Vishwanath temple, initially known as the Adi Vishveshwar Temple, was destroyed by the Ghurids in 1194, when Mu'izz al-Din Muhammad ibn Sam returned to India and defeated Jayachandra of Kannauj near Chandawar and afterwards razed the city of Kashi. between 1236 and 1240, the Razia Mosque was constructed in its place.
+By the end of the 13th century, the temple was rebuilt near the Avimukteshwara Temple, away from the original site, during the reign of Sultan Iltutmish.
+The structure remained in use until the fifteenth century, when it was damaged during the rule of the Sharqi rulers of Jaunpur and was later demolished under Sikandar Lodi in 1490.

 Mughal period

 The Gyanvapi Mosque sketched as the Temple of Vishveshwur, Benares.

 Plan of the Ancient Temple of Vishveshwar.

 The dotted line shows the portion of the temple occupied by the present Masjid.

 Raja Man Singh started rebuilding the temple during Akbar's reign.
 Raja Todar Mal furthered the reconstruction of the temple in 1585.

 In the seventeenth century, during the rule of Jahangir, Vir Singh Deo completed the construction of the earlier temple.
+According to some historians, such as James G. Lochtefed, the Mahanirvani Akhara reportedly defended against Aurangzeb's forces and claimed victory over his army in 1664.
+Lochtefed based this claim on handwritten manuscripts in the akhara's archives.
+Many historians suggest that this battle, may have contributed to Aurangzeb's decision to demolish the temple in 1669, as a punishment for armed resistance rather than purely religious iconoclasm.

 In 1669, Mughal Emperor Aurangzeb destroyed the temple and built the Gyanvapi Mosque in its place.
 The remains of the erstwhile temple can be seen in the foundation, the columns, and the rear part of the mosque.